 As we begin to emerge on the other side of this pandemic, we must all be prepared for the 'new normal' of the events industry and how our events may take shape going forward.

-With conferences and exhibitions restarting from October, it's imperative that venues make use of this time to become as prepared as possible for when their hallways are once again filled with the buzz of delegates.
+With conferences and exhibitions (hopefully) restarting from 21st June, it's imperative that venues make use of this time to become as prepared as possible for when their hallways are once again filled with the buzz of delegates.
 Of course, that's a lot to do with making changes to ensure that your venue is safe for both employees and delegates, but it's also about giving people that all-important confidence that they can attend events at your venue without having to worry about their safety.

 To help get you started, we've prepared a checklist of 5 essential things venues should do in order to set themselves up for success in the new events landscape, in order to keep themselves and their delegates safe and continue to generate revenue.

 Safer Venue Accreditation

 The first step to getting back to profitability is restoring the confidence in events at your venue.
 Will delegates feel confident to attend an event there?
 It's essential for venues to reassure clients and delegates that your venue is safe and secure, and that's largely down to effectively communicating the steps that have been taken to allow it to adhere to government guidelines.

 Hire Space collaborated with leading corporate bookers, top venues and public health organisations to develop a Safer Venue Accreditation.
 Taking steps to become certified as a Safer Venue will not only ensure that your staff, clients and delegates are kept safe but it will also communicate the fact that your venue has gone above and beyond the government guidelines, increasing confidence and putting your venue top of the list for event organisers planning a 'safer event'.

 Download our White Paper for more details on how you can manage the risk of COVID-19 in organised meetings and events, and read our case study on the Hire Space Away Day at RSA House last summer to see a safer event in action.